dapr/dapr-shared/README.md

 Dapr Shared allows you to create Dapr Applications using the `daprd` Sidecar as a Kubernetes `Daemonset` or `Deployment`.
 This enables other use cases where Sidecars are not the best option.

-By running `daprd` as a Kubernetes `DaemonSet` (or as a `Deployment`), the `daprd` container will be running in each Kubernetes Node, reducing the network hops between the applications and Dapr.
+By running `daprd` as a Kubernetes `DaemonSet` resource, the `daprd` container will be running in each Kubernetes Node, reducing the network hops between the applications and Dapr.
+You can also choose to run

-If you need multiple Dapr Applications, you can deploy this chart multiple times using different `shared.appId`s.
+For each Dapr Application, you need to deploy this chart using different `shared.appId`s.

 ## Getting Started